PlasmaHH/vdb/README.md

 In case your tree view is very wide, you might like setting the option `vdb-asm-tree-prefer-right` to make the arrows prefer being more on the right side.
+#### `dis/<context>`
+This limits the displayed disassembly to the context of the passed amount of lines around the `$rip` marker.
+Should there be no such marker, this has no special effect.
+Note that the whole disassembly will be generated, filtered, and rendered (at least partially), just the output of the other lines suppressed, so if you want this for speedup, this isn't for you.
+The benefit however is that the jump tree view will be completely fine.

 #### `dis/d`
 Outputs the disassembler just like the plain format, additionally creates a `dis.dot` file that will contain a dotty representation of what we think might be basic blocks and (conditional) jump instructions.
 It will also try to start